socialgorithm/socialgorithm.github.io/_posts/2017-08-12-socialgorithm-at-shard.md

 {% include image.html url="/img/events/shard_1/winner.jpg" description="The winner of the Ultimate TTT competition with his prize." %}

-Since it was our first event we completely forgot to right down anyone's name, including our winner... :sigh: Lessons for next time!
+Since it was our first event we completely forgot to write down anyone's name, including our winner... :sigh: Lessons for next time!

 Anyway, see you in [our next event](/events)!